pierre-rouleau/pel/README.rst

     quickly access customization groups of Emacs built-in and external Emacs Lisp libraries even if they are not even loaded.

   - The **fast startup** mode.
+It can achieve

+    - sub 0.1 second startups on Linux, and
-It can achieve 0.1 second startup (and faster)  with over 230 external packages, see [#quick]_.
+    - under 0.2 seconds on macOS, even with over 300 packages, see [#quick]_.

     In fast startup you can use all external packages you have already installed in normal startup mode but now Emacs starts much faster.
 In fast startup PEL does not support download and installation of new external packages but just return to normal mode to do so.
 PEL provides 2 commands to switch modes:

     - The **pel-setup-fast** (``<f11> M-S f``) activates the fast startup mode.
 It bundles all external packages that use a single directory